 Dental glue is basically a slang term for over-the-counter dental cement.

 There are several classifications of professional dental cement.
 However, it takes technical knowledge to understand the differences between these types.
-Just know that the highest quality dental cements can be found at your dentist’s office.
+Just know that the highest quality dental cement can be found at your dentist’s office.

 If you are intent on doing it yourself though, please at least use a product certified for oral care.